minimapletinytools/smarties/README.md

 ## Terminology

 - **perception**: input and computation state of the behavior tree.
 Named perception because it represents how the tree perceives the outside world. **perception** is not mutable when executing the tree and can be used to carry computation state.
-It is possible to modify the input portion of the **perception**.
+	- It is possible to modify **perception**.
 This is only recommended in the special case where the input state is same as what the tree is operating on as a whole in which case the tree represents a sequential set of operations on a value. e.g. **NodeSequnce g Int (Int->Int)** represents operations on an Int value.
 In these cases, ensure the **Reduceable p o** constraint is satisfied and use **SelfAction** which is the same as **Action** except also applies the output to the perception.
 - **seqence**: control node that executes each child node in sequence until it hits a FAIL node and collects all output.
 - **selector**: control node that executes the first SUCCESS node.
 - **utility**: optional monadic output for a node that can be used for more complex control flow.
 For example **utilitySelector** executes the node that has the largest utility.